davidgrier/idlvideo/README.md

 IDLvideo is a video framegrabber for IDL based on the cross-platform OpenCV library.
 Its goal is to provide IDL with the ability to read images directly from video files or video streams.
+It has been tested with IDL 8.3 and IDL 8.4 running on both GNU/linux and MacOS systems.

+Typical Usage:

     camera = DGGhwVideo() ; object associated with first available camera tvscl, camera.read()  ; display the next image

-To use this package, make sure that your `IDL_PATH` include `/usr/local/IDL/idlvideo`.

 This package is written and maintained by David G. Grier (david.grier@nyu.edu)